oeg-upm/TINTOlib-Crash_Course/5_TINTOlib Videotutorial course/README.md

 </div>

 ---

-# 🎓 VideoTutorial Course: Using TINTOlib for Deep Learning with Tabular Data

 This crash course introduces **TINTOlib**, a Python library to convert tabular data into synthetic images.
 The course is hands-on and includes **bilingual videos** and **notebooks** to apply deep learning models like **CNNs**, **Vision Transformers (ViTs)**, and **hybrid architectures** on tabular datasets.